 Think about the last time you met someone who just exuded confidence.
 Maybe they had an easy way of carrying themselves or spoke in a commanding yet relaxed manner.
 Whatever it was, you probably left the interaction feeling impressed.

 While executive presence is often spoken about in relation to senior executives and those in upper management, this quality is just as important for anyone who wants to be a good leader in their field.
 After all, if you can't command respect and attention from those around you, how can you hope to lead them?

-Executive presence is the ability to make an impact and be remembered even in small interactions.
-It’s the ability to walk into a room and own it-no matter the situation.
+Executive presence at work, meaning the ability to make an impact and be remembered even in small interactions, is a crucial skill to develop.
+It's knowing how to walk into a room and own it-no matter the situation.